mis-ên-throp • Hear it!

 In Play: Misanthropic people tend to avoid company: "I thought Chester Drors avoided people because he is shy, but the more I get to know him the more I think he is a genuine misanthrope."
 Some people try to hide their misanthropy: "Actually, Robin Banks is a misanthrope whose philanthropic activities are determined solely by their value as tax write-offs."

-Word History: Today's rather unpleasantly Good Word is a Greek compound based on misos "hatred" + anthropos "man, human" (not to be confused with andros "man, male").
+Word History: Today's rather unpleasantly Good Word is a Greek compound based on misos "hatred" + anthropos "man, human", not to be confused with andros "man, male".
+The hatred of men is misandry.
 The origin of misos is lost in the mists of history; however, it does appear in many familiar words.
-It may be combined with -gamy "marriage"—a root we examined in digamy earlier this year—to form misogamy "hatred of marriage".
+It may be combined with -gamy "marriage"—a root we examined in digamy—to form misogamy "hatred of marriage".
 If you don't care much for grammar, you are a misogrammatist.
 If you love it, then you are a philogrammatist, for philos "thing or person loved" forms the antonyms of words beginning with miso-.
-This means that a philanthropist is the opposite of a misanthropist.
+This makes a philanthropist the opposite of a misanthropist.
 (Today we thank Kathy Garrett for showing the philanthropy of sharing this word with us.)